jswamina-redhat/ocp-documentation/platform_enablement/etcd_backups_knowledge_share.md

 # Backing Up `etcd` Data
 Red Hat recommends backing up your cluster’s `etcd` data regularly and storing it in a secure location outside of the OpenShift environment.

-[Info]
-Do not take an `etcd` backup prior to the first rotation of certificates (24 hours after initial install).
+> **_INFO:_** Do not take an `etcd` backup prior to the first rotation of certificates (24 hours after initial install).
 Doing so will cause the backup to contain expired certificates.

-[Info]
-Taking `etcd` backups is a blocking action.
+> **_INFO:_**  Taking `etcd` backups is a blocking action.
 Therefore it is recommended to take backups outside of peak usage hours.
 It is also important to take an `etcd` backup before cluster upgrades.

-[Warning]
-Back up your cluster’s etcd data by performing a single invocation of the backup script on a master host.
+> **_WARNING:_**  Back up your cluster’s etcd data by performing a single invocation of the backup script on a master host.
 Do not take a backup for each master host.
 Only save a backup from a single control plane host.
 Do not take a backup from each control plane host in the cluster.

 **Prerequisites**:
 - You have access to the cluster as a user with the cluster-admin role
 - You have checked whether the cluster-wide proxy is enabled

-[Note]
-You can check whether the proxy is enabled by reviewing the output of `oc get proxy cluster -o yaml`.
+> **_NOTE:_**  You can check whether the proxy is enabled by reviewing the output of `oc get proxy cluster -o yaml`.
 The proxy is enabled if the `httpProxy`, `httpsProxy`, and `noProxy` fields have values set.

 **Procedure:**
 1. Start a debug session